mendix/docs/content/en/docs/appstore/connectors/aws/aws-sns.md

 To receive messages published to a topic, you must subscribe an endpoint to the topic.
 When you subscribe an endpoint to a topic, the endpoint begins to receive messages published to the associated topic.
 The supported endpoint types are email, json-email, SMS, and URL.

 Before messages are sent, the subscription might have to be confirmed.
 For email-type endpoints, this requires the end-user to click the confirmation link in an email.
 For URL-type endpoints, a short-lived token is sent to the endpoint.
 This token has to be used in the `ConfirmSubscription` action.
 For more information, see [Subscribing to an Amazon SNS topic](https://docs.aws.amazon.com/sns/latest/dg/sns-create-subscribe-endpoint-to-topic.html).

+A Filter Policy can also be set on a subscription to filter on the messages the subscription will receive.
+For more information, see [Amazon SNS message filtering](https://docs.aws.amazon.com/sns/latest/dg/sns-message-filtering.html) and [Filter policy constraints](https://docs.aws.amazon.com/sns/latest/dg/subscription-filter-policy-constraints.html).

 The input and output for this service are shown in the table below: